sage-code/csr/content/basics/architecture.md

 description = "Basic software architecture concepts"
 +++

-Software Architecture" is not as physical as building architecture, it's equally important for creating well-structured and functional applications.
+Software Architecture is not as physical as building architecture, it's equally important for creating well-structured and functional applications.
 Here are some basic software architecture concepts to get you started:

 1. **Components and Modules:** Imagine building blocks.
 Software is broken down into smaller, independent pieces called components or modules.
 Each module has a specific function and interacts with others in defined ways.